 If you’re thinking about using a collar so you can put identification on your rabbit, a better solution is microchipping.

-Your vet will inject the microchip with a needle under your rabbits’ skin, in between the shoulder blades.
+Your vet will place the microchip with a needle under your rabbits’ skin, in between the shoulder blades.
 The procedure is usually painless and can cost $20 to $45, depending on where you get it done.

 If your bunny ever gets outside and is picked up by someone who takes them to a veterinary clinic or humane society, they can scan your pet.
 The microchip will give them your information, and they can get in touch with you to arrange for you to pick up your pet.